-Any unibit (step drill bit) dull with use, so for best results, the tip and flute should be sharpened periodically.
+Even if you use best unibit (step drill bit), it will dull with use, so for best results, the tip and flute should be sharpened periodically.

 Flutes can be easily sharpened with a proper sharpening stone.
 Grind cutting edge side of the flute to match factory contour in relation to the centerline of the drill.

-If you don’t use them till there really bad I have had great luck just regrinding the flute, it’s really easy to do freehand with a coarse diamond hand lap.
-It’s not the way to restore a really bad one, would take forever, but when it just seems to be a little worse than sharp, it’s easy to keep em cutting nicely for a very very long time with just occasional lappings!
+If you don’t use unibits till they become really bad, just regrind the flute, it’s really easy to do by hand with a coarse diamond grinding stone.
+It’s not the way to restore a really worn out one, because in this case it’s too time consuming task.
+But when it just starts to drill little worse than sharp, it’s very easy to keep the step drill bit cutting nicely for a very long time!

 Using die grinder is also possible.
 But you should practice on cheap and dull bits to to get some skills.
 Special sharpening attachment makes the process much easier (see the video below)

 Of course, setting the angle and grinding with a fixture looks nice, especially if you are a professional and work with step drill every day.
 But for me using a hand stone or diamond on the flute is enough.

 Of course, the easiest way is to buy a new bit

 If you are are wondering “can a step drill bit be sharpened?”, you have already appreciated the faster and more efficient drilling with it.

 Consider the material you work with when choosing the bit.
 High-speed steel unibits are good for wood, plastic and sheet metal and titanium coating helps them to stay sharper a little longer.
 Carbide tipped step drill bits are more expensive but they are more durable, and cobalt tools are ideal for metals.

 My advice is to buy HSS unibits of well-known brand and use them at at low speed and with cutting fluid.
 When the bit begins to cut worse, use diamond sharpener, do not drill until it overheats.
 And the bit will work for years and will save you a lot of time, effort and money.